 You formally define your project’s mission in the Project Mission Statement.
 A well-defined Project Mission Statement is important because it sets your project’s direction and scope.

-Taking these two steps will ensure your project is clearly defined.
+Performing these two steps will help you clearly define your project.
 As the Project Manager, this is one of the most important tasks you will need to perform at the beginning of your project.

 The second project management technique for rocking your project is to perform a stakeholder analysis.